mattsmith321/fin-ds/README.md

 The detailed requirements are spelled out in the requirements.txt file but at a high level, the following packages are required:
 * pandas - Because pandas makes data analysis so much easier.
 * python-decouple - Used to pull API keys from environment variables.
-* Data source clients - Install the following packages for each data source you plan to use:
+* Data source clients - Install the following packages for each data source you plan to use.
+Note that you only need to install the clients that you plan to use.
   * [alpha-vantage](https://pypi.org/project/alpha-vantage/)
   * [eodhd](https://pypi.org/project/eodhd/)
   * [nasdaq-data-link](https://pypi.org/project/Nasdaq-Data-Link/)
   * [tiingo](https://pypi.org/project/tiingo/)
   * [yfinance](https://pypi.org/project/yfinance/)
-  * [openpyxl](https://pypi.org/project/openpyxl/) - Technically not a data source but needed if reading from Excel.

 ### Installation

 As with many other Python applications, it is recommended to install this package in a virtual environment.